Museo Galileo: Research and documentation

-Museo Galileo carries out research and documentation in the history of science and technology, as well as in the field of preservation and improvement of museum collections.
+Museo Galileo carries out research and documentation into the history of science and technology, as well as in the field of preservation and improvement to museum collections.
 The library's book collection and a number of online resources are available to scholars.
-The museum is partner with important institutions, such as the Royal Swedish Academy of Sciences, the Nobel Foundation, the Max Planck Society’s institutes and the Harvard University, and co-sponsors several research projects.
+The museum is a partner with important institutions, the Royal Swedish Academy of Sciences, the Nobel Foundation, the Max Planck Society’s institutes and Harvard University, and co-sponsors several research projects.
 It also organizes and takes part in many conferences on scientific museology and the history of science and technology.

 Temporary exhibitions

 Museo Galileo has been enhancing and promoting the dissemination of scientific culture for many years.
 In order to meet this commitment effectively, it promotes exhibitions on the history of science and the relationship between science, technology and art.
 Among the most important exhibitions in Italy and the world: Renaissance Engineers: From Brunelleschi to Leonardo da Vinci; The Mind of Leonardo: The Universal Genius at Work; The Medici and Science; Galileo’s Telescope: The Instrument that Changes the World; Galileo: Images of the Universe from Antiquity to the Telescope; Vinum Nostrum: Art, Science and Myths of Wine in Ancient Mediterranean Cultures; Archimedes: The Art and Science of Invention, and the most recent (2019-2020) Water as Microscope of Nature: Leonardo da Vinci's Codex Leicester, Leonardo and His Books: The Library of the Universal Genius, Leonardo da Vinci and Perpetual Motion, The Art of Building a Masterpiece: Trajan Column.